COLA-Laboratory/cola_www_src/content/docs/research/supp/supp_dmi.md

 - Figures of population distributions related to DTLZ1 to DTLZ4.
 - Figures of population distributions related to ZDT3, ZDT31, and ZDT32.
 - Figures of population distributions related to DTLZ7, DTLZ71, DTLZ72, inverted DTLZ2.
+- Figures of population distributions related to WFG2, WFG21 to WFG23.
-- Figures of population distributions related to WFG2, WFG21 to WFG23, and WFG41 to WFG48.
+- Figures of population distributions related to WFG41 to WFG48.

 Appendix document of this paper can be found from this [Dropbox link](https://www.dropbox.com/s/d3hpfgc06vzf3hz/main.pdf?dl=0).